casper-network/docs/source/docs/casper/faq/faq-developer.md

 </details>

 <details>
- <summary><b>When is the balance updated for a deploy containing a transfer?</b></summary>
+ <summary><b>When is the balance updated after a deploy?</b></summary>

  Execution occurs after consensus.
-As outlined [here in the dApp Development Guide]( https://docs.casperlabs.io/dapp-dev-guide/deploying-contracts#check-deploy-status), deployments are queued in the system before being listed in a block for execution.
+As outlined [in the dApp Developer Guide](/dapp-dev-guide/on-chain-contracts#monitoring-the-event-stream-for-deploys), deploys are queued in the system before being listed in a block for execution.

  Balance updates should occur after contract execution and block finalization.